Finning is the process of generating propulsion by moving our scuba fins.

 An efficient kick has a small amplitude.
 Your feet should separate no more than 12 inches during any part of the kick.
 To do this, you need straight legs and, most importantly, great ankle flexibility.
 This is something that only develops over time, and some swimmers are naturally more flexible than others.

-Applying fins to kick training and swimming will dramatically increase your ankles’ adaptation to a more efficient flutter and dolphin kick.
-The added resistance of the fins will reinforce proper kick mechanics so you improve faster than kicking or swimming without fins.
+Applying swim fins to kick training and swimming will dramatically increase your ankles’ adaptation to a more efficient flutter and dolphin kick.
+The added resistance of the swim fins will reinforce proper kick mechanics so you improve faster than kicking or swimming without a pair of fins.

 Improved Body Position